entuland/wesh/README.md

 - `wesh_place` limits the ability to place created meshes in the world
 - `wesh_delete` limits the ability to delete meshes from disk
 - `wesh_import` limits the ability to import builds from `.obj.matrix.dat` files
-- `wesh_vacuum` limits the ability to destroy all nodes in the canvas range
+- `wesh_fill` limits the ability to fill the canvas with arbitrary nodes (including air)

 All of those privileges are granted to `singleplayer` by default.